ACMISLab/TS-CASH/readme.md

 The source code and data for "A Two-Stage Framework with Search Space Pruning for Combined Algorithm Selection and Hyperparameter Optimization"

-## How to access the experimental data?

-The experimental data is avaliable at: http://restic.gwusun.top/tscash/tscash_expermental_data.zip

 ## How to run

 0. Prepare the environment: